Learn

 Output of tainting a node in EKS

 Once tainted, the node is restricted from taking on new jobs.
-To fully assign it to your SonarQube deployment, you have to configure SonarQube to ignore the taint.
+To fully assign it to your SonarQube Server deployment, you have to configure SonarQube Server to ignore the taint.
 Adding a node selector label helps with that.
-Here‘s an example command labeling a specific node for your SonarQube deployment:
+Here‘s an example command labeling a specific node for your SonarQube Server deployment:

 kubectl label node <node id> sonarqube=true

-After ensuring your cluster and nodes are ready, you can install SonarQube using Helm.
+After ensuring your cluster and nodes are ready, you can install SonarQube Server using Helm.

 First, you must install Helm.
 The following commands download the Helm installation package, change file permissions to better suit your environment, and then execute the installation: